Annual Events

 Wally Wine Fest comes to Silver Birches Resort in April, with a marketplace, silent auction and delicious vintages.

-Head to the movies for the Jim Thorpe Independent Film Festival late in the month, which brings avant-garde screenings and awards to the historic Mauch Chunk Opera House.
+Head to the movies for the Jim Thorpe Independent Film Festival, which brings avant-garde screenings and awards to the historic Mauch Chunk Opera House.

 May